 Applicants must be enrolled, on a full-time or part-time basis, in a program leading to a graduate degree (Masters or Doctoral) at one of the local institutions listed below under "Eligible Institutions".

-Grants will not exceed $3,000.
+Grants will not exceed $4,000.
 Every research proposal must include (in the space provided on the application form) a brief budget statement that lists clearly the funds requested and explains how the money will be allocated.
-The budget should also state what other support has been sought or received for the work proposed (a field for this is on the application form).
+The budget must also state what other support has been sought or received for the work proposed.

 Items of equipment and special supplies are eligible, but the equipment should be expendable.
 Items that the institution ought to provide or that graduate students can be expected to own are not eligible.
 Items and services that will outlive the project are not considered expendable and are generally not eligible.

 Travel for field research or to research facilities to consult documents or to study artifacts in situ or to conduct cultural exploration is generally eligible.
 Travel to consult with an expert practitioner may be considered.

 Travel to attend professional meetings to present an accepted paper or poster exhibit may also be considered.
 Travel to a conference simply for networking or job-hunting is not eligible.
 Applicants should keep in mind the virtues of economically modest travel requests.

 The major criterion for selection is the excellence of the research proposal.
 No specific format or organization is required, but applicants should state clearly what work is proposed, how and when it would be performed, and why the results would be important or useful.
 Our preference is for topics not anticipated when the overall research program was proposed and therefore not covered by support originally planned.